 Topics interested in supervising

-I can act as a supervisor or in an informal mentoring role on projects concerning community life and everyday social interactions; civic society; youth transitions, class and inequality; youth work; youth justice; public libraries; as well as students with interests in particular methodologies, including participatory research and collaborative ethnography, computerised qualitative data analysis and use of secondary qualitative data.
+I can act as a supervisor or in an informal mentoring role on projects concerning community life and everyday social interactions; civic society; youth transitions, class and inequality; youth work; public libraries; as well as students with interests in particular methodologies, including qualitative policy evaluation; qualitative data analysis; secondary qualitative data; and longitudinal qualitative methods.

 If you are interested in being supervised by Emma Davidson, please see the links below for more information: